eabglobal/minik/_sources/quickstart.rst.txt

     >>> juni build

 After running the juni build command, by default juniper creates a zip artifact in the dist directory.
-The zip file will contain the dependencies of the project which in this case, the only dependecy we have is `minik`.
+The zip file will contain the dependencies of the project.
+In this case the only dependency we have is minik.

 Deployments
 ***********
-To deploy our function to AWS, make sure you have the the `SAM cli`_ installed.
+To deploy our function to AWS, make sure you have the `SAM cli`_ installed.
 Using SAM, we have two commands at our disposal, one for packaging and one for deployment.

 .. code:: python